MyCryptoCoins/Helium/doc/build-osx.md

-# SatoriCoin build instructions for OSX
+# HeliumCoin build instructions for OSX

 Copyright (c) 2009-2012 Bitcoin Developers
 Distributed under the MIT/X11 software license, see the accompanying file